MakeSchool-Tutorials/We-Sell-Shoes/P03-Client-Showcase/content.md

   </div>
 </div>
 ```

 Feel welcome to change the images as needed!

-We've created a parent div with the clients class, we have some text to show what this section is for, and we have a child div that contains some images of corporate logos.
+We've created a parent `div` with the `clients` class, we have some text to show what this section is for, and we have a child `div` that contains some images of corporate logos.

-We can now add some styles to these.
+Refresh to see what this looks like with just raw HTML, and then we can add some styles.

-# Adding styles
+# Adding Styles

 At the bottom of our stylesheet lets add in the following: